-A hearing aid expert witness typically has a PhD with a background and expertise in audiology, otolaryngology, or hearing science.
+Hearing aid expert witness candidates typically have PhDs with backgrounds and expertise in audiology, otolaryngology, or hearing science.
 Experts in hearing aid technology may have an affiliation with an industry organization such as the American Auditory Society (AAS), the American Speech-Language-Hearing Association, the International Collegium of Rehabilitative Audiology (ICRA), and/or the American Academy of Audiology.

 Litigation support by a hearing aid expert witness can involve intellectual property matters such as patent litigation to determine patent infringement or validity.
 An experienced audiologist could also provide testimony in matters involving medical malpractice or personal injury.
 Expert witness services by a medical expert with specialized knowledge in hearing aids could include hearing aid evaluations, performing a hearing test, an expert report, an expert opinion, and testimony in court.
 The expertise of an audiology expert witness will provide credibility to enable the jury to consider the evidence with the weight it deserves.
 In a high-profile case, or litigation involving a significant financial stake, the lead attorney may request an audiology expert with prior expert testimony experience.

 Whether the case involves cochlear implants, tinnitus, or sensorineural hearing loss, Cahn Litigation Services has the experience required to turn the search for an expert around quickly.
 Supporting a plaintiff or defendant, the firm has a reputation for providing hearing aid expert witnesses that possess the right balance of expertise and testimony for each unique case.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.